sbinkader/sbinkader.github.io/README.md

 7. Choose **main** for Branch under the **Build and deployment section**, and make sure that **Deploy from a branch** is selected for **source**.
 8. Press on **save** to save your settings.

-At this point you will have your repository fully set-up with automated build and deployment by Github pages with the template that you have forked.
+At this point you will have your repository fully set-up with automated build and deployment by Github pages.

 ## Step 2: Editing Resume Template using VS Code.
 When it comes writing any document that needs to be maintained or have a decent lifespan, Andrew Etter recommends using a lightweight markup language like markdown.
 This is because lightweight markup languages makes content easier to read, write and maintain.
 Instead of restricting contributions by being difficult to access or learn, a lightweight markup language is very easy to learn, and is available everywhere.
-Even this Readme was written in markdown, and Github can automatically preview your markdown content.
-So to start editing our resume:
+So, to start editing your resume:

 1. Open Github Desktop and sign in to Github.
 2. Click on **File** in the top left corner and select **clone repository**.